 In addition to that, because of the improved airflow, you will rarely be too warm in these jackets.
 Excess heat is released through the fabric, which also means that you don’t have to manually adjust your gear – there’s no need to unzip your jacket or rely on underarm vents.
 NeoShell does everything for you.

 The jacket has several zippered pockets – definitely enough for your on-the-trail necessities.
-On top of that, its interior is lined with fleece, so it won’t just be warm, but also really soft and comfortable to touch.
-Overall it is a great jacket for snow sports and extreme colds, due to its amazing performance.
+On top of that, its chin is lined with fleece, so it won’t just be warm, but also really soft and comfortable on those abrasive areas like the chin!
+Overall it is a great jacket for wet weather, and a great non Gore-tex option.

 I kicked off the review with a women’s cycling jacket, so it’s only appropriate I end it with a men’s option. :>